RazrFalcon/resvg/doc/build.md

 ### Qt backend

 Qt backend requires only `QtCore` and `QtGui` libraries.
+And the JPEG image format plugin (eg. `plugins/imageformats/libqjpeg.so`).

 Technically, any Qt 5 version should work, but we support only Qt >= 5.6.